Article Table Of Contents

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 56.0% to 0.7%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 55.2% to 0.8%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Riverdale Park took the distinction of being the most Hispanic, while Thurmont was the least Hispanic or Latino city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Riverdale Park took the distinction of being the most Hispanic or Latino, while Chesapeake Beach was the least Hispanic or Latino city.
 You can download the data here.

-Read on for more information on how the cities in Maryland ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in maryland ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

-There You Have It – Hispanic Populations Across Maryland
+There You Have It - Hispanic or Latino Populations Across Maryland

-If you’re looking for a breakdown of Hispanic populations across Maryland according to the most recent data, this is an accurate list.
+If you're looking for a breakdown of Latino populations across Maryland according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Maryland:
+If you're curious enough, here are the least Hispanic or Latino places in Maryland:

 - 10 Safest Places In Maryland